quiltedhills/htfc3-kubejs_patches/README.md

 - added two extra recipes for tannin
 - added a create mixer recipe for lye
 - made petcoke useable in coke coal recipes
+- changed the millstone recipe to require placing raw stone on a gearstone and not the other way around